bgplab/bgplab/docs/basic/b-max-prefix.md

 ## Configuration and Validation

 * Configure BGP session logging on your router and ensure the logging messages are sent to the terminal window you're using to connect to the router.
 * Limit the number of prefixes accepted from the _customer_ router to 10 using a router configuration command similar to **neighbor maximum-routes**.
-Generate a warning if the number of prefixes is exceeded.
+Generate a warning if the number of prefixes exceeds the limit.
 * In another window, execute the **sh start 15** command [^NC15] and check whether you got the expected warning.
 This is what you should get on Arista cEOS:

 [^NC15]: Or `netlab config addprefixes --limit customer -e pfx=15`